 VALUES:

-• Prioritize nature first and humans next.
+• Prioritize nature first.

 • Promote experiences that will spark sustainable behaviors.